Ken

 Thunder Reign

-If you're close enough to roll behind, the roll and 2B punish (fatal counter) Can also block and 2B punish, but Ken can OMC Hits only slightly behind him, so can run under after DP to be safe from this
+If you're close enough to roll behind, the roll and 2B punish (fatal counter) Can also block and 2B punish, but Ken can OMC Hits only slightly behind him, so can run under after DP to be safe from this.
+7F so be careful with safejumps and punishes.

 Fire Breath